MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Aliases.md

 ## SHORT DESCRIPTION
-Describes how to use alternate names for cmdlets and commands in  Windows PowerShell�.
+Describes how to use alternate names for cmdlets and commands in  Windows PowerShell®.

 ## LONG DESCRIPTION